apnadkarni/blt/doc/bgexec.rst

     calling TCL interpreter exits.
 By default all background pipelines are killed when the TCL interpreter ends.
 The default is "0".

-  **-echo** *boolean*
+  **-echo** *echoName*
-    Indicates that the program's stderr channel should be echoed to the stderr of the TCL program (typically the terminal).
-The default is "0".
+    Specificies if the program's stdout and/or stderr channel should be echoed to the stdout/stderr of the TCL program. *EchoName* can be one of the following.

+    **stderr**
+      Echo the standard error of the pipeline to the standard error of the TCL program.

+    **stdout**
+      Echo the standard output of the pipeline to the standard output of the TCL program.

+    **both**
+      Echo both the standard output and error of the pipeline to the standard output and error of the TCL program.

+    **none**
+      Do not echo the standard output and error of the pipeline.

+    The default is "none".

   **-errorvariable** *varName*
     Specifies that a global variable *varName* is to be set with the